IT Security in Companies: Importance and Solutions

 Hackers, phishing emails and other online dangers are not the only threat.
 You also need to think about physical risks in your security concept.
 For example, burglars who want to get into your server room or external influences such as a fire that damages your hard disks.

 IT security is therefore concerned with all measures that are necessary to protect all hardware and software systems used.
-The aim is comprehensive information security, i.e. to secure all information and data in every possible way.
+The aim is comprehensive information security and data security, i.e. to secure all information and data in every possible way.
 Responsibility in companies always lies with the company management.

 This is precisely what makes this discipline so complex, as your company's IT infrastructure must be constantly monitored and protected against a wide range of threats.